![]() |

 by Bill Swann - HMSC - Member

-My router table has a cutting area of 6-ft. x 3-ft. x 9-in vertical motion.
-The 3-D design drawing is shown at the left and the actual machine on the right.
+table has a cutting area of 6-ft. x 3-ft. x 9-in vertical motion.
+The 3-D

 Computer control is used on all three axis.
 My software comes from www.abilitysystems.com.
 All axis are driven by stepmotors and drivers from Pacific Scientific.
 I micro-step each axis with 10000 steps per inch; a single step = 0.0001-in.
 However, since I built the table from components that I had on hand, I know that the lead accuracy in the long horizontal direction is only +/- .001-in. per ft.
 The lead screw accuracies on the remaining axis are unknown.